We all know about peanut butter and jelly, but have you ever heard of a peanut butter burger?

 Tips for the Best Burger

-- Want to make your burger extra moist?
+- Make it ultra-moist.
+Want to make your burger extra moist?
 Slather some mayo on the bottom bun.
-Okay, I know mayo and peanut butter sounds like a weird combo.
-I was a bit hesitant about it, too, but I was pleasantly surprised by the flavor.
+Okay, I know mayo and peanut butter sound like a weird combo, but it works!

-- Speaking of flavor combos, you know what else tastes great with peanut butter?
-Bananas.
+- Go bananas.
 Yep.
-Go ahead, top that patty with a few banana slices.
+Go ahead, and top that patty with a few banana slices.
 These ideas are getting stranger and stranger, but trust me, they all work like magic.

-- Do not season the beef before shaping.
+- Season after shaping.
 Too much mixing will cause its juices to leak out, giving you dry burgers.
 That’s why it’s much better to season it once it’s been shaped into patties, not prior.

-- For safety, use a meat thermometer to test for doneness.
+- Use a meat thermometer.
+For safety, use a meat thermometer to test for doneness.
 It should read at least 140 degrees Fahrenheit.

-- Shape the patties at least an inch bigger than the buns because they’ll shrink as they cook.
+- Make full-size patties.
+Shape the patties at least an inch bigger than the buns because they’ll shrink as they cook.
+This way, they’ll cover every inch of the bun.

-- Make an indentation in the center for perfectly shaped patties that don’t swell in the middle.
+- Prevent swelling.
+Make an indentation in the center for perfectly shaped patties that don’t swell in the middle.
+This will create a perfectly flat burger.

-- Once the patties are on the grill, leave them be!
+- Let them rest.
+Once the patties are on the grill, leave them be!
 Do not be tempted to press down with a spatula to cook them faster.
 This will only cause the juices to ooze out.
-You want the juices in the patties, not on the grill!

 The Best Beef for Burgers